JuulLabs/kable/README.md

 ```

 Note that if the scope is closed, the peripheral is automatically disconnected.
 Ensure that the lifetime of the used
 scope matches the required lifetime of the peripheral connection.
-See more deatils about this in the [Structured
+See more details about this in the [Structured
 Concurrency](#structured-concurrency) section below.

 ### Configuration